animeshdas11/azure-docs/articles/azure-cache-for-redis/cache-network-isolation.md

 ### Limitations of VNet injection

 - VNet injected caches are only available for Premium Azure Cache for Redis.
+- An existing redis cache instance cannot be to a Virtual Network.
+This option must be configured when you create the redis cache.
 - When using a VNet injected cache, you must change your VNet to cache dependencies such as CRLs/PKI, AKV, Azure Storage, Azure Monitor, and more.

 ## Azure Firewall rules